vankessel/vankessel.github.io/_drafts/intro-to-neural-networks.md

 {% include image.html url="/assets/images/nn_tanh.svg" desc="The hyperbolic tangent function." %}

-This is sort of equivalent to a continuous form of a binary choice: A large negative value becomes -1, and a large positive value becomes 1, with smaller numbers somewhere in-between. -1 and 1 can be thought of as analogous to false and true, or 0 and 1.
+This is sort of equivalent to a continuous form of a binary choice: A large negative value becomes -1, and a large positive value becomes 1, with smaller numbers somewhere in-between. -1 and 1 can be thought of as analogous to false and true, respectively.

 The non-linearity of this function is what makes the whole network non-linear.
 This non-linearity is what allows neural networks to approximate any function.

-### Stochastic Gradient Descent
+##### Vanishing Gradient problem

-Gradient descent is the process running a sample input from the dataset through the network, then using the derivative of the error of a with respect to the weights of the network (The "gradient") to nudge the weights in a direction that lowers that error.
+Rework

-Stochastic gradient descent (SGD) is the same process except the gradients of a bunch of random samples are averaged to reduce the chance of a single sample being an outlier.
-(This is technically Mini-batch gradient descent, but SGD commonly means this now).
+The [**vanishing gradient problem**](https://en.wikipedia.org/wiki/Vanishing_gradient_problem) is an issue where a neural network's training slows down to the point where training is no longer effective.
+Imagine a half-trained network where one of the weights has become very large, this means if tanh is being used it will output either -1 or 1.
+If you look at the previous graph of tanh, the slope of the function becomes very flat as you approach -1 or 1.
+This slope, the derivative, is used in the calculation for training, but since the slope is near 0 it will not change very fast.
+Now if you continue training the network, if there is a better solution where the weight should be less in magnitude it will have a difficult time reaching it.

-There are more variants of gradient descent such as ones that involve momentum and adaptive learning rates which you can read more about [here](https://arxiv.org/abs/1609.04747).
+### Backpropagation

-### Backpropogation
+Backpropagation is the meat of a neural network's training algorithm.
+It is how one finds the derivative of the loss function with respect of the weights.